nodejs/node/doc/api/fs.md

 });
 ```

+**Note that the parameter to this callback is not consistent with other
+Node.js callbacks.** Normally, the first parameter to a Node.js callback is
+an `err` parameter, optionally followed by other parameters.
+The
+`fs.exists()` callback has only one boolean parameter.
+This is one reason
+`fs.access()` is recommended instead of `fs.exists()`.

 Using `fs.exists()` to check for the existence of a file before calling
 `fs.open()`, `fs.readFile()` or `fs.writeFile()` is not recommended.
 Doing
 so introduces a race condition, since other processes may change the file's